ismail-yilmaz/upp-components/CtrlLib/Terminal/ReadMe.md

 - Implement the remaining useful DEC, ANSI, and xterm sequences and modes.
 - Implement a font substitution method (prefarably, range-based)
-- Encapsulate the Windows power-shell process in PtyProcess.
 - Improve key handling on Windows.
 - Add Z-compression support to scrollback buffer.
 - Improve legacy charsets support.